Dior15/BlueCircuit/README.md

 ## Setup

-To run MovieFlix locally, simply run the app.py file in your IDE and access the page by directing your browser to the IP address displayed in your terminal
+You will first need a txt file with your API Key for the TMDB API in your root directory named 'apikey.txt' Then, to run MovieFlix locally, simply run the app.py file in your IDE and access the page by directing your browser to the IP address displayed in your terminal

 <div align="center">
   <img src="setup.png" alt="Homepage">